-Also known as Black-blotched Rainbowfish, Black-blotched Wrasse, Darkblotch Wrasse, Green Coris, Green Coris Wrasse, Green Wrasse, Green-spotted Wrasse, Jade Wrasse, Java Wrasse, Sand-Reef Wrasse.
+Also known as Black-blotched Rainbowfish, Black-blotched Wrasse, Darkblotch Wrasse, Green Coris, Green Coris Wrasse, Green Wrasse, Green-spotted Wrasse, Jade Wrasse, Java Wrasse, Rainbowfish, Sand-Reef Wrasse.

-Found singly over silty rubble and sand bottoms of protected inshore coral reefs.
+Found singly, over silty, rubble and sand bottoms, of protected, inshore coral reefs.

 They feed on hard shell invertebrates.